Protecting the health and safety of our visitors and staff is the highest priority for NSW National Parks and Wildlife Service (NPWS).

 Read more about COVID-19 update

-You are now required to make a booking for all campgrounds and campsites in national parks.
+Booking is now required for all campgrounds and campsites in national parks.
 This includes locations that were previously available for use without a booking.
 This is necessary to protect our visitors and prevent the spread of COVID-19.

-The booking rules or maximum capacity may have changed for your preferred destination, so please check the webpage for your chosen campground before planning your visit.
+The booking rules or maximum capacity may have changed for your preferred destination, so please check the webpage for your chosen campground while planning your visit.